 - Pay minimums on all but the smallest debt.

-- Throw extra money at the smallest debt until it’s gone.
+- Put extra money toward the smallest debt until it’s gone.

-- Add that payment to the next smallest debt to keep the momentum going.
+- Roll that payment to the next smallest debt.

 - Repeat until debt-free.